-The basis for fixing the liquidator's remuneration is set out in Rules 4.127 - 4.127B of the Insolvency Rules 1986.
-The Rules state that the remuneration shall be fixed:

-- as a percentage of the value of the assets which are realised or distributed or both. - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation, or - · as a set amount.

-Any combination of these bases may be used to fix the remuneration, and different bases may be used for different things done by the liquidator.
-Where the remuneration is fixed as a percentage, different percentages may be used for different things done by the liquidator.

-4.2 Advance information where remuneration not based on time costs

-Prior to the determination of the basis of remuneration, the liquidator must give the creditors details of the work the liquidator proposes to undertake, and the expenses he considers will be, or are likely to be, incurred.
-However, where the liquidator proposes to take any part or all of his remuneration on a time cost basis, he must provide more detailed information in the form of a 'fees estimate', as explained below.

-4.3 Fees estimates where remuneration to be based on time costs

-Where the liquidator proposes to take remuneration based on time costs, he must first provide the creditors with detailed information in the form of a 'fees estimate'.
-A fees estimate is a written estimate that specifies -

-- details of the work the liquidator and his staff propose to undertake; - the hourly rate or rates the liquidator and his staff propose to charge for each part of that work; - the time the liquidator anticipates each part of that work will take; - whether the liquidator anticipates it will be necessary to seek approval or further approval under the Rules; and - the reasons it will be necessary to seek such approval.

-In addition, the liquidator must give the creditors details of the expenses he considers will be, or are likely to be, incurred.
+- 4.1.1 The basis for fixing the liquidator's fees is set out in Rules 18.16, 18.17, 18.19 and 18.20 of the Insolvency (England and Wales) Rules 2016.
+The Rules state that the basis of fees must be fixed: - as a percentage of the value of the assets which are realised, distributed or both, by the liquidator - by reference to the time properly given by the liquidator and his staff in attending to matters arising in the liquidation, or - as a set amount. - 4.1.2 Any combination of these bases may be used to fix the fees, and different bases may be used for different things done by the liquidator.
+Where the fee is fixed as a percentage, different percentages may be used for different things done by the liquidator. - 4.2 Advance information where fees are not based on time costs - 4.2.1 Prior to the determination of the basis of fees, the liquidator must give the creditors details of the work the liquidator proposes to undertake, and the expenses he considers will be, or are likely to be, incurred. - 4.3 Fees estimates where fees are to be based on time costs - 4.3.1 Where the liquidator proposes to take fees based on time costs, he must first provide the creditors with detailed information in the form of a 'fees estimate'.
+A fees estimate is a written estimate that specifies - · details of the work the liquidator and his staff propose to undertake; - the hourly rate or rates the liquidator and his staff propose to charge for each part of that work; - the time the liquidator anticipates each part of that work will take; whether the liquidator anticipates it will be necessary to seek approval or further - approval under the Rules; and - the reasons it will be necessary to seek such approval. - 4.3.2 In addition, the liquidator must give the creditors details of the expenses he considers will be, or are likely to be, incurred.

-4.4 Who fixes the remuneration
+4.4 Who fixes the fees?

-It is for the liquidation committee (if there is one) to determine on which of these bases, or combination of bases, the remuneration is to be fixed.
-Where it is fixed as a percentage, it is for the committee to determine the percentage or percentages to be applied.
-Rule 4.127 says that in arriving at its decision the committee shall have regard to the following matters:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the liquidator in connection with the insolvency; - the effectiveness with which the liquidator appears to be carrying out, or to have carried out, his duties;
+- 4.4.1 It is for the liquidation committee (if there is one) to determine on which of these bases, or combination of bases, the fees are to be fixed.
+Where it is fixed as a set amount or a percentage, it is for the committee to determine the amount, percentage or percentages to be applied.
+Rule 18.16 says that in arriving at its decision the committee shall have regard to the following matters: - the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the liquidator in connection with the insolvency; - the effectiveness with which the liquidator appears to be carrying out, or to have carried out, his duties;